r3ps4J/r3_prospecting/README.md

 # r3_prospecting
-#### A handler for glitchdetectors prospecting minigame made to work with ESX
+#### A handler for glitchdetectors prospecting minigame made to work with QBCore

+This is a QBCore adaptation using minor parts of the [prospecting with treasure map script](https://forum.cfx.re/t/esx-qbcore-prospecting-with-treasure-map/3596757).

 ## Features
 * Randomly generated treasure within a pre-defined area